 Whether painting a room or adding an addition, most homeowners make some home improvement each year.
-Scarborough, a United States-based market research company, reported that homeowners spent a whopping $19 billion on home improvements last year.
+Scarborough, a United States-based market research company, reported that homeowners spent a whopping $19 billion on home improvements in 2020.
+The global home remodeling market size was valued at $852.10 billion in 2020, and is projected to reach $1,317.50 billion by 2030 (Source: Allied Market Research).
 This article will focus on one of the fastest growing home improvement projects – a garage addition.
 Here are tips to steer you in the right direction.

 When adding a garage, there are many things to consider.
 Here are a few items that should be on that list.